 Just looking at your horse, it may not be apparent that there is a problem in its mouth.
 A sharp eye may be able to spot muscle imbalances and irregularities in the way the horse chews.
-However, most of us will first notice a horse is quidding when we find the partially chewed boluses of hay strewn around the feeder, or see the horse spilling large quantities of grain out of its mouth when it eats.
-Those soggy lumps of mashed hay are a sure sign that there is something going on in your horse's mouth that needs the attention of a veterinarian or equine dentist.
+However, most people will first notice a horse is quidding when they find the partially chewed boluses of hay strewn around the feeder or see the horse spilling large quantities of grain out of its mouth when it eats.
+Those soggy lumps of mashed hay are a sure sign that something is going on in your horse's mouth that needs the attention of a veterinarian or equine dentist.
 You might also notice your horse has very bad breath if the quidding is caused by an infection somewhere in the horse's mouth.
 Horses that quid are also at risk of choke, so it's important to look after this problem as soon as you notice it.

 There are different causes why horses are unable to chew properly and start to quid.
 The most common reason is that the horse has dental problems.
-Overgrown or fractured teeth, infected gums, teeth with sharp edges or missing teeth can impair the way the horse chews.
-Overgrown, broken, or sharp teeth may cause the horse to lacerate the inside of their cheek or tongue when they chew.
-As a result, they may not completely chew some food because of the pain.
+Overgrown or fractured teeth, infected gums, teeth with sharp edges, or missing teeth can impair the way the horse chews.
+Overgrown, broken, or sharp teeth may cause the horse to lacerate the inside of its cheek or tongue when it chews.
+As a result, it might not completely chew some food because of the pain.

 Another cause of quidding is that the horse may have a foreign object wedged somewhere in its mouth, and this too can cause the horse to only partially chew its food.
 A horse that has a jaw injury may not be able to chew properly.
-And, paralysis, such as what can be caused by a viral disease like EEE may also prevent a horse from being able to chew properly.
+And, paralysis, such as what can be caused by a viral disease such as EEE may also prevent a horse from being able to chew properly.